 MUG is a creative writing group founded in Santa Barbara in 2009.
-We submit and critique each other’s short fiction and novels (with the occasional screenplay, query letter, etc. here and there) and we discuss a published fiction piece at each meeting.
+We submit and critique each other’s short fiction and novels (with the occasional graphic novel, query letter, etc. here and there).

 Aleese Lin is a Denver-based YA fantasy writer.
 Having lived for a decade in Japan, the U.K., and Hawaii, her stories explore wild places, new ideas, and belonging.
 She enjoys any activity that whisks her into nature, but if she has to be inside, she’s either writing, drawing, or cooking wafū dishes with her husband and cats.

 Ana Ellickson writes YA novels about wildfire girls, family curses, and everyday magic.
 Her YA debut novel The Vanishing Station, about a magical train underworld beneath San Francisco, is forthcoming from Abrams in 2023.
 Roman the Renegade—her middle grade graphic novel about street art, Filipino monsters and messy friendships—was awarded the 2021 New Visions Honor and a publishing contract with Lee & Low Books (forthcoming in 2024).
 She has honed her craft at workshops such as the Tin House YA Workshop, Madcap Writing Cross-Culturally Retreat, A Room of Her Own Writing Retreat at Ghost Ranch, etc. Follow her adventures at: ellicksonwriter.com